Renting? Consider insurance before you sign the lease

 3 min.

 You’ve finally found the perfect apartment.
-The floors are polished, the rent is reasonable, and the view isn’t just of a brick wall.
 You’re ready to move in and make it yours.
-But as you start picturing your couch against the wall and your coffee brewing on the counter, there’s one more thing you need to consider.
-It’s something that doesn’t come up in most apartment tours, but could make or break your finances: renter’s insurance, also known as tenant insurance.
+But as you start picturing your couch against the wall, there’s one more thing you need to consider: renter’s insurance, also known as tenant insurance.

 It’s easy to overlook.
 After all, you’re not buying the building.
 You’re just living in it.
 Isn’t that the landlord’s responsibility?
 Aren’t your belongings replaceable anyway?
 And doesn’t insurance cost a fortune?